Documentation

 What System shows

-- Active theme: Current theme name and version.
+- Active theme — Current theme name and version, parent theme (if any).

-- Plugins: All installed and active plugins with version and update status.
+- Plugins — Installed and active plugins with version and update status.
 Copy WP-CLI update commands for plugins and core.

-Post types, ACF blocks, - Gravity Forms: Registered post types (with counts), ACF blocks when ACF is active, Gravity Forms list when present.
+- Post types, ACF blocks, forms — Registered post types (with counts), ACF blocks when ACF is active, and forms from Gravity Forms or Contact Form 7 when present.

-- Server: Server environment, PHP extensions, cache detection, disk space, and site configuration basics.
+- Server — Server environment, PHP extensions, cache detection (e.g. W3 Total Cache, WP Rocket), disk space, and site configuration basics.

 How it works